Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: Example Use Cases and Applications

 \section{Example Use Cases and Applications}

 We claim that the vision and contributions outlined in this paper will be widely applicable across diverse use cases and application domains, spanning all layers of the stack and phases of the software development lifecycle.
 To better illustrate our vision and concepts, and to demonstrate the limitations of traditional or purely agent-based approaches, we first introduce a few selected example use cases.
-Further details for some examples can also be found in Appendix~\ref{apx:examples}.